WFRCAnalytics/utah_bike_demand_model/Microzones/README.md

 Source: TDM

 **PCT_POPLC2**
 Description: Population Percentage LC2 (households with children and no seniors)
-Source:
+Source:  TDM

 **PCT_POPLC3**
 Description: Population Percentage LC3 (households with seniors and may have children)